fujeyla/processing4netbeans/README.md

 ![Setting up Netbeans Processing Project](https://github.com/fujeyla/processing4netbeans/blob/master/web/images/namingNetbeansProcessingProject.png "Setting up Netbeans Processing Project")

 The following java project structure is created (see project explorer on the left), including a *data* folder for usual processing assets (images, sounds,...) and a *contribs* folder ready to embed external processing.org contributions libraries.
 The java main class is also created.
+Finally, all the necessary processing core libs are already there, included as jar files in the project classpath.

 You can already run the created project.